cambric4/landing-project/README.md

 <p>08/31 - Created index.html and style.css</p>
 <p>09/01 - Edited index.html to add what I believe is all the elements I need for this project.</p>
 <p>09/02 - Edited both index.html to add and change a couple of classes, I believe I changed "left-words" to "left-text" and added "info-subtext" to the ul and li.
 Edited style.css to get the foundation of the website set before I go in to make it look better and more like the assignment "Landing-page" in the Odin Project. </p>
+<p>09/04 - Edited index.html by adding in a div class "info-img" to the information section of the page.
+And added a div around all of the information section of the page.
+Edited style.css to add specifications to everything in the "div class 'header'" and "div class 'content'" to make it look more like the Odin Project assignment.
+I believe I also made the quote look as it is supposed to.
+Starting to work on the rest of the page now.</p>